Goosebumps

 Story & Plot Summary: Goosebumps

-Quick Plot Summary: Goosebumps is a Adventure, Horror, Comedy film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, Goosebumps is a Adventure, Horror, Comedy film directed by Rob Letterman.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Jack Black.

 Story Breakdown